uendihoxha/VigenereCipher/README.md

 26 - length of the alphabet

-This ciphers has many weaknesses, but the primary weakness of the Vigenère cipher is the repeating nature of its key.
+This cipher has many weaknesses, but the primary weakness of the Vigenère cipher is the repeating nature of its key.
 If a cryptanalyst correctly guesses the length of the key ( it's fairly easy to guess the key length, for example by looking at correlations between characters n positions apart.), then the ciphertext can be treated as interwoven Caesar ciphers, which, individually, can be easily broken.